 Authentication—originating STA

-If the requested authentication mechanism is other than FT authentication, theSME shall delete any PTKSA and temporal keys held for communication with the indicated STA by using MLME-DELETEKEYS.request primitive (see 8.4.10 (RSNA security association termination)), and the STA shall be set to state 1 before invoking MLME-AUTHENTICATE.request primitive.

 Upon receipt of an MLME-AUTHENTICATE.request primitive, the originating STA shall authenticate with the indicated STA using the following procedure:

+If the STA is in an IBSS the SME shall delete any PTKSA and temporal keys held for communication with the originating STA by using the MLME-DELETEKEYS.request primitive (see 8.4.10 (RSNA security association termination))

-The MLME shall execute one of the following:
+The STA shall execute one of the following:

 For the Open System or Shared Key authentication algorithm, the authentication mechanism described in 11.2.3.2 (Open System authentication) or 11.2.3.3 (Shared Key authentication), respectively.

-For the FT authentication algorithm in an ESS, the authentication mechanism described in 12.5 (FT Protocol).
+For the FT authentication algorithm in an ESS, the authentication mechanism described in 12.5 (FT Protocol)., or, if resource requests are included, 12.6 (FT Resource Request Protocol)

-If the authentication was successful within the AuthenticateFailureTimeout, the state for the indicated STA shall be set to State 2.
+If the authentication was successful within the AuthenticateFailureTimeout, the state for the indicated STA shall be set to State 2 if it was State 1, the state will remain unchanged if was other than State 1.

 The MLME shall issue an MLME-AUTHENTICATE.confirm primitive to inform the SME of the result of the authentication.